Using video as a tool to supplement and scale corporate employee training programs is no longer a new idea.

 And because video can be saved and shared, a manager can provide recorded deliverable reviews to new team members as needed, giving that new person a real-world example of how to take on the task while saving the manager the time that would otherwise be required to repeat the information.

-In our complete white paper, Your Anywhere, Anytime Corporate Classroom, we help L&D practitioners make the business case for doing more with video, including:
+In our complete white paper, 14 Ways to Use Video for Formal and Informal Learning, we help L&D practitioners make the business case for doing more with video, including:

 Today’s learning and development professionals already understand the potential that video technology offers.
 Make sure your organization isn’t missing out!